 Need a dessert for your holiday party?
 Try any of these incredible desserts.

-- The Traeger is warmed up already, so throw on this Traeger smoked apple pie for a delicious and traditional apple pie with a hint of smoke flavor.
+- The Traeger has warmed up already, so throw on this Traeger smoked apple pie for a delicious and traditional apple pie with a hint of smoke flavor.

 - If you are more of a pumpkin pie person, this Traeger smoked bourbon pumpkin pie is my go-to for dessert on Thanksgiving.